ssrikantan/sf-rolling-upgrade-sample/README.md

 * The Client certificate needs to be in the .pem format.
 Refer to https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-cli to convert a .pfx file to a .pem format

 # Creating the Container images for the Web and API Services and uploading them to Azure Container Registry:
-The Visual Studio Solution for each of the Applications have a Docker Compose Package.
-Build the Solution locally to create the Docker Container images.
+The Visual Studio Solution for each of the Applications have a Docker Compose file.
+Build the Solution locally to create the Docker Container image.
 The Container images that would be created are sfwebapp and sfwebapi.
 Tag and push them to Azure Container Registry, as Version01 of the Sample Solution.
 At the end of this step, there would be 2 Container images uploaded to Azure Container Registry(ACR): sfwebacr.azurecr.io/sfwebapp:web1rev01   (for the Web App) sfwebacr.azurecr.io/sfwebapi:web2rev01     (for the API App)